Law of Attraction

 • Grounded use pairs the inner shift with real-world action, not passive waiting.

-The Law of Assumption is the idea that whatever you assume to be true, and hold to as true, tends to harden into your experience.
-Popularized by the writer Neville Goddard, it sits underneath most modern manifestation.
-You do not chase what you want.
-You become the person for whom it is already done.
+The Law of Assumption is the idea that whatever you assume to be true, and keep assuming, tends to harden into your experience.
+Popularized by the writer Neville Goddard, it quietly sits underneath most modern manifestation.
+You do not chase what you want; you become the person for whom it is already done.

-It sounds abstract, so here is the plain version, and how to actually use it.
+That sounds abstract, so here is the plain version and how to actually use it.

 1. Decide what is already true